luizbgomide/sovereign/spells.md

 On a failure, the target becomes hopelessly subject to the caster via a series of psychic fetters, obediently carrying out their will.
 The target must be able to understand the caster’s wishes, but will obey them to the best of its intelligence, capability, and initiative.
 They must make a Mental saving throw to resist performing even suicidal acts.

 The spell lasts until it is dispelled or the caster releases the target.
-A caster can have no more creatures under this spell than twice their level or hit dice; if this number is exceeded, the earliest thrall is freed first.
+A caster can have no more creatures under this spell than twice their level or HD; if this number is exceeded, the earliest thrall is freed first.

 Creatures under the effect of Greater Dominate Person display numerous small tics and magically-compelled quirks of behavior that may provoke puzzlement in casual observers and will give away the mental influence entirely to an onlooker with at least Magic-0 skill who can observe them for at least an hour.